eliteportal/data-dictionary/README.md

 # To Do

 - [ ] Update data model attributes with descriptions, types and source
+- [ ] Fix template names on side bar
+- [ ] Remove terms from side bar with no values in table
 - [X] (SEP-19-2023): Handling when there is no module
 - [X] (SEP-19-2023): Only pages to generate are ones with key values, empty tables should not be shown
 - [X] (SEP-19-2023): Add full table page